fieldtrip/website/example/other/bids_eyetracker.md

 ### Example

 In the following example we are converting two runs of eye tracker data for two subjects.
 The data was recorded at the DCCN.
 Since additional information is missing (e.g., units, origin, calibration procedure), the metadata is very sparse.

+The data for this example is available from our [download server](https://download.fieldtriptoolbox.org/example/bids_eyetracker/smi).

 ```matlab
 filename = {